• Skip to primary navigation

 A company or business wants to protect their brand, product or anything else.
 To hire a Public Relations employee might be 40k-80k, but to protect their brand online or to promote the business with social media they may spend hours and hours of their time or again hire a technology staff of 1 or 2 at an additional cost of 30k – 80k, that could be $160,000 plus benefits!!!
 A consulting service who services 4-10 clients in this subject will likely charge a fraction of that and be better connected to media sources and technology because they cover a wider scope of clients.

-Filed Under: Blog, Conferences & Education Tagged With: Business Coach, Business Consulting, Long Island Business, Puglisi, Visibility
+Filed Under: Basil's Blog #AIa, Conferences & Education Tagged With: Business Coach, Business Consulting, Long Island Business, Puglisi, Visibility

 Is your website outdated?